 Table 3 shows hematologic toxicities in 349 Zevalin-treated patients with relapsed or refractory, low-grade, follicular or transformed B-cell NHL.
 Grade 2-4 hematologic toxicity occurred in 86% of Zevalin-treated patients.

-Reactions in Patients with Relapsed or Refractory Low-grade, Follicular or Transformed
+Adverse Reactions in Patients with Relapsed or Refractory Low-grade, Follicular

 Patients in clinical studies were not permitted to receive hematopoietic growth factors beginning 2 weeks prior to administration of the Zevalin therapeutic regimen.

 The incidence and duration of severe hematologic toxicity in previously treated NHL patients (N=335) and in previously untreated patients (Study 4) receiving Y-90 Zevalin are shown in Table 4.

 |Baseline Platelet Count||Group 1 (n=270) ≥ 150,000/mm³||Group 2